zaneHarrison/monthify-app/README.md

 # Monthify

 Monthify is a web application that uses Spotify's API to automatically create Spotify playlists each month based on a user's Spotify playlist activity for that month.

-The backend consists of a Node.js server running Express as well as a MYSQL database to store user information.
+The backend consists of a Node.js server running Express as well as a MySQL database to store user information.
 The frontend is built with Next.js.

 Monthify is a personal project created by Zane Harrison.